jezrael88/iengtests/content/about/_index.md

 description : "iEngtests is an efficiency obsessed centre that helps test takers save time on test preparation while increasing results."
 ---

-## Your Success Is Our Success
+## About iEngtests

-iEngtests is built by our trusted UK professionals and is proud of helping people worldwide win their test goals from start to finish.
+iEngtests is a leading test preparation services in the UK.
+90% of our graduates improved their scores by 0.5 - 1.5 and go straight into employment or further study abroad.
+It is built by our trusted UK professionals from England and Wales, China and the Philippines and is proud of helping people worldwide win their test goals from start to finish.

-There’s more to a test preparation centre than just teaching and learning English.
-At iEngtests Expert, we utilise a diverse and enriched curriculum to teach our learners to be familiarised with test formats and contents, effective methods, strategies and skill-building techniques with the subject they need to master.
-This also includes covering all the rules of the exam, providing mock tests, group activities, and language preparation tools that stimulate the actual tests.
-Our intention is not necessary to allow students to reach 9.0 OBS standard but to empower students to be more confident speakers and to provide a pathway to writing better quality essays that are of an academic standard and style.
+We utilise a diverse and enriched curriculum to teach our learners to be familiarised with test formats and contents, effective methods, strategies and skill-building techniques with the subject they need to master.
+This also includes covering all the rules of the exam, providing mock tests, group activities, and language preparation tools following the Cambridge IELTS and Occupational English Test book formats.

-The company tagline is ‘Your Success Is Our Success’ because our success solely depends on our attention to the needs of our students and truly helping them achieve - we don't succeed unless they succeed.
+Our tagline is ‘Your Success Is Our Success’ because our success solely depends on our attention to the needs of our students and truly helping them achieve - we don’t succeed unless they succeed.
+We also believe that “success” means more than just helping them achieve their desired marks but also to empower them to be more confident speakers and to provide a pathway to writing better quality essays that are of an academic standard and style.
+We selectively collaborate with tutors and organisations who share our priorities of creating a meaningful learning platform and of building a meaningful business.

+In addition, we strive to nurture a culture of innovation and purpose within our company.
+Teaching iEngtests (International English Tests) is in our soul, and we exist to share that passion in every learner.

+Founders are UK professionals from England, Wales, China, and the Philippines.

+Founded in 2011.
+Known as English Express, and later expanded in the Philippines in 2017.

+________________________________________
+### Meet Roland - our Founder & Director

+Roland Adala is an IELTS and OET expert, journalist, linguist, and the Founder of iEngtests.
+He is a certified IELTS teacher by Cambridge & IELTS Australia.
+Roland has been teaching IELTS since 2015.
+He graduated in the UK with Distinctions.
+He also studied Joint Honours Degree in Journalism & Linguistics in the UK.
+Roland was a full UK International scholar, and was later awarded a European Scholarship by Bangor University to do BA – English at Humboldt University in Berlin, Germany.
+He is also a member of the National Union of Journalists based in the UK and Ireland since 2012.